Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD: METHODOLOGY

 We implemented a modified U-Net architecture that accepts rectangular or polar input tensors with shape $(2E \times 2E \times F)$ and outputs a binary segmentation mask $\hat{\mathbf{Y}} \in [0, 1]^{2E \times 2E}$.
 The architecture consists of an encoder with downsampling convolutional blocks, followed by a symmetric decoder with upsampling layers.
 Skip connections bridge corresponding encoder and decoder levels to preserve any spatial details lost during the downsampling.
 Optional attention gates~\cite{oktay_attention_2018} can be applied to skip connections, the bottleneck, or both.
 The number of base filters, depth of the encoder–decoder path, kernel size, and attention configuration are all tunable hyperparameters.

-To optimize the model configuration, we used the Optuna framework to search the hyperparameter space.
-The best configuration was selected according to the minimum validation loss: We found 16 FFT bins, 64 base filters, depth 3, 3×3 kernels, lr = 0.005, and skip‑attention.
+To optimize the model configuration, we used the Optuna framework to search the hyperparameter space, selecting the configuration that minimized loss computed on the Test 2 split (Site 1, matched conditions); Test 1 (Site 2, unseen conditions) remained fully held out throughout training and model selection.
+We found 16 FFT bins, 64 base filters, depth 3, $3\times3$ kernels, $\text{lr} = 0.005$, and skip-attention.

-To address label sparsity and class imbalance, we selected the Tversky loss \cite{salehi_tversky_2017} which extends Dice loss by weighting false positives and is effective for small positive regions.
+We use task-specific loss functions depending on label sparsity and class structure.
+For binary drone segmentation we employ the Tversky loss to explicitly control the FP/FN trade-off under severe foreground sparsity.
+For multiclass TAU Spatial we use a multilabel Dice + BCE-with-logits objective with per-class positive weights computed from training pixels, which stabilizes learning when class frequencies differ markedly.